 Rachel and the Stranger—William Holden, Robert Mitchum, Loretta Young, Gary Gray (1948; Dir: Norman Foster)

 Set on the Kentucky-Ohio frontier, either before or shortly after the American Revolution—the exact time is not clear.
+There are references to being in the Northwest Territories, and Jim Fairways sings a song about Ohio, so that’s where this takes place.
 David Harvey (William Holden) is a still-bereaved widower with a young son Davey (Gary Gray), isolated on a remote farm.
 Prodded by his hunter-friend Jim Fairways (Robert Mitchum), Harvey decides to travel to the stockade and see if he can find a new wife.

 He finds Rachel (Loretta Young), now a bondservant because of her father’s debts, with whom a Mr. Green is willing to part for $18 dollars plus $4 more in the fall, even though that’s a very steep discount from what he paid.
 Since it would be inappropriate for the man and woman to live under the same roof otherwise, they are married before leaving the stockade.
 The problem is that Harvey is still grief-ridden over his first wife’s death and thinks of Rachel as a bondservant more than as a wife.
 He doesn’t try to talk with her much or develop the relationship.
 The marriage is not consummated, with the two parties sleeping apart.